Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Numerical simulations

-{It is noteworthy that for large values of the chemosensitivity parameter ($A=B=70$, right panel in Figure \ref{fig: comparison different AB}), the treatment does not impact the aggregate dynamics.
+{It is noteworthy that for large values of the chemosensitivity parameter ($A=B=70$, Figure \ref{fig: comparison different AB} right panel), the treatment does not impact the aggregate dynamics.
 In this case, cell aggregation is mainly driven by the chemotactic term and the cell mechanical properties have little influence.
-These observations are in agreement with the stability analysis, which shows that the parameter $\gamma_M$ has more influence when the chemotactic sensitivity is close to the instability threshold.}
+These observations are in agreement with the stability analysis, which shows that the function $\gamma(M)$ has more influence when the chemotactic sensitivity is close to the instability threshold.}

-{Finally, by comparing the red and yellow curves of Figure \ref{fig: comparison different AB}, it is clear that cell proliferation has a major impact on the size of the aggregates.
-If the treatment has the double effect to stop proliferation as well as modifying the cell mechanical properties, cell aggregates will become very dense and well-separated, while merging aggregates are still observed if the treatment has the sole effect to change the cell mechanical properties.
-Here, we chose to introduce the treatment at time $T_1=200$, we now aim to study the effect of the treatment introduced at different times in the aggregation process. }
+{Finally, by comparing the red and yellow curves in Figure \ref{fig: comparison different AB}, it is clear that cell proliferation has a major impact on the size of the aggregates.
+If the treatment has the double effect to stop proliferation as well as modifying the cell mechanical properties, cell aggregates will become very dense and well-separated, while merging aggregates are still observed if the treatment has the sole effect to change the cell mechanical properties.}